L-Naej/Adaptative_Vision/README.md

 * pyOpenGL (to draw the scene)
 * pyOpenCV (computer vision, to track the user's head)
 * pyLiblo (OSC protocol implementation)

+To start the program, symply run in console the script "./tp.sh".